 An overview of each subject can be found on the curriculum subject pages:

 Our curriculum is extended by a variety of enrichment activities including day visits, workshops, cultural experiences and residential trips from Year 4.
 We also offer after school clubs and a growing number of lunchtime clubs, which are available throughout the school year.
 St. Mary’s School has links with local secondary schools and upper KS2 pupils are offered opportunities to experience subject ‘challenge days’ such as Maths and Science in a secondary school environment.
+Click here to see our teaching and learning policy – Appendix 1 describes enrichment opportunities in a typical year.

 St. Mary’s School uses rigorous triangulated monitoring throughout the year to gauge the impact of the curriculum design.
 The impact is evidenced as follows: